The-AVR/AVR-2022/docs/content/basic-vrc-drone-assembly/flight-controller-and-esc-wiring/_index.md

 ## Connector Pinout

-For **Phase 1** we are only concerned with indoor flight in a stabilized flight mode.
+For the **basic drone** we are only concerned with indoor flight in a stabilized flight mode.
 This will make our wiring incredibly simple.
-In **Phase 2** we will add some additional connections that will allow us to hold position and fly autonomously in a GPS-denied environment.
+With the **advanced drone** we will add some additional connections that will allow us to hold position and fly autonomously in a GPS-denied environment.
 The image below shows all the ports and servo connections available on the FC.

 ![Port locations and servo connections for FC](fc_pinout.png)